 In addition to the direct damages, a devastative side effects is going to add up to the disaster : massive forest fires.

 How rainforest had become a fire-prone ecosystem through logging and peatland drainage

 Tropical forest (that covered most of Indonesia at the onset of the 20th century) is also referred to as “rainforest”.
 Except under a severe and long period of drought, this not a fire-prone environment.

 This doesn’t mean that fires could not occur naturally, as the analysis of charcoal deposits has shown.
-But they were most probably of a much smaller scale.

 East Kalimantan province had experienced one of the most severe boom in logging in the 1970s.
 As elsewhere in Indonesia, 10 years of uncontrolled logging had left large portions of concessions highly degraded (with plenty of dead trees as well as scrubs).

 The fires started in June 1982 and were extinguished only with the return of the rain in May 1983.
 It is estimated that 3,2Mio ha of land (including 2,7Mio of rainforest, of which half of Kutai National Park) were engulfed by the fires.

 It was latter established that the degree of damage was directly correlated with the level of forest degradation (Schindler 1989) : undisturbed primary forest quickly recovered by 1988 while logged forest suffered much more severe damages.